manavortex/FurnitureCatalogue/FurnitureCatalogue_DevUtility/Readme.md

   - Click "Clone a repo".
   - Path: Click "browse", then open the explorer bar and enter `%USERPROFILE%\Documents\Elder Scrolls Online\live\AddOns\FurnitureCatalogue`.
   - URL: the one you copied from the browser in the step above.
+- Minion: if you have automatic updates enabled you should tell it to ignore updates to FurnitureCatalogue while you're working on it

 ## 3. - Optional: Add the original repository as a second upstream.